itobey/fddb-exporter/README.md

 ## Changelog

+### v0.3
+Switched the backend to Spring Boot 3 and JDK 21

 ### v0.2.1
 FDDB changed the placement of the login button and this fix deals with this change to combat the resulting issues.